Search

 • What is the busiest day to depart from Fort Lauderdale Airport?

-The day with the most flights departing from Fort Lauderdale Airport is generally Monday, with an average of 7 flights leaving the airport.
+The day with the most flights departing from Fort Lauderdale Airport in the past week was Monday, with 960 flights leaving the airport.

 Airport information - Fort Lauderdale